Battle of Helsingborg (1362)

-The Battle of Helsingborg was fought on 8 July 1362 between the Danish and Hanseatic fleets.
+The Battle of Helsingborg was fought on 8 July 1362 between the Danish and Hanseatic fleets during the Danish-Hanseatic War (1361–1370).

+Background

 As part of the ongoing trading and territorial disputes between the Hanseatic League, Sweden, and Denmark, the Hanseatic cities made an agreement with Sweden and Holstein to jointly attack Denmark, the agreed targets being Helsingborg and Copenhagen.
-The Mayor of Lübeck, Johann Wittenborg, was put in command of an attack force of some 50 small seagoing ships, 5 of which had been paid for by Magnus Eriksson, King of Sweden.
+The Mayor of Lübeck, Johann Wittenborg, was put in command of an attack force of some 3,000 men, and 50 small seagoing ships, 5 of which had been paid for by Magnus Eriksson, King of Sweden.

-As Wittenborg's fleet sailed through the narrow Øresund en route for Copenhagen he was persuaded to attack the town of Helsingborg and its fortified citadel.
+As Wittenborg's fleet sailed through the narrow Øresund en route to Copenhagen, he was persuaded to attack the town of Helsingborg and its fortified citadel.
 He disembarked his fighting men and besieged the stronghold for several weeks.
-In the meantime Valdemar Atterdag, King of Denmark, assembled his own fleet, which was capable of carrying an army of 2,500 men, and made a surprise attack on the Hanseatic Fleet.
+Meanwhile, Valdemar Atterdag, King of Denmark, assembled his fleet capable of carrying an army of 2,500 men and made a surprise attack on the Hanseatic Fleet.

-The Danish were victorious as most of Wittenborg's soldiers were in the town.
+The Danish were victorious, as most of Wittenborg's soldiers were in the town.
 The Hanseatic cities lost twelve of their ships and several of their nobles were captured.

+Aftermath

+The son of Valdemar IV, Christopher, Duke of Lolland was injured during the battle.
+German chronicles are not clear about what weapon inflicted the prince's mortal wound, but according to Swedish Henrik Smith's chronicle from the early 16th century, Christopher was hit by a rock while fighting at sea.
+According to Nordisk familjebok, Christopher was shot in the head with a rock and subsequently suffered from a mental disorder.

 On his return to Lübeck, Wittenborg was tried and executed because of his poor performance in the war.
-The captured nobles were later ransomed and the war brought to an end on 22 November 1365 by the peace treaty of Vordingborg.
+The captured nobles were later ransomed.
+The war was brought to an end on 22 November 1365 by the peace treaty of Vordingborg.